 Whether you are a full-time or part-time photographer, chances are there’s room to be more productive and consistent in your photography business.

-- forming positive habits,
+- developing positive habits,

-- and, being committed to doing the work.
+- and, committing to doing the work.

 The importance of positive habits and consistency

 New Year’s resolutions and good intentions are one thing, but motivation will only get you so far.
 It’s only when we completely commit to our intentions that they become a habit.

 Anyone who has started a new fitness regime in January and then boycotted it a few months later (yep, I’ve totally done this) will know that if you don’t establish positive habits that become a non-negotiable part of your routine, it’s easy to lose momentum and give up altogether.